debraysimon/tpxle-doc/docs/AbeewayRefGuide/functioning/main-operating-modes/readme.md

 In this mode, (*motion_nb_pos*+1) positions messages (due to a start or an end) are reported and are spaced in time by the parameter *ul_period*.

 If either **geoloc_start** or the **motion_start** message is selected, the first LoRaWAN™ position message will be sent once the position has been acquired.
-For more details, please refer to the section [Position message scheduling](/geolocation-strategy-modes/geolocation-technology/readme.md).
+For more details, please refer to the section [Position message scheduling](/AbeewayRefGuide/geolocation-strategy-modes/geolocation-technology/readme.md).

 The end of the motion is detected when there is no movement during *motion_duration* seconds.
 Heartbeat messages are sent if there are no uplink message during *lora_period* seconds.

 :::tip Note

-In case of a too short motion the parameter *motion_nb_pos* may be not respected.
+In case of too short motion, the parameter *motion_nb_pos* may be not respected.
 :::

 ## Activity mode